 New York state, as well as the Big Apple itself, are great places to stay, explore, and have fun.
 For us bipeds, it’s easy to hop on a train, book a hotel, and head out to our destination.
 For our four-legged friends, however, there is much more to consider.

-Luckily, if you want to investigate New York with your furry friend there are plenty of options to choose from – if you do a bit of research.
-Here are a few places to enjoy, stay, and eat during your time in New York:
+Luckily, if you want to explore New York with your furry friend, there are plenty of options to choose from – if you do a bit of research.
+Use this New York dog-friendly travel guide to start your research and find a few dog-friendly places to enjoy during your time in New York: